Egonomics: Economics

-Egonomics' Solutions
+Egonomics' solutions

 Egonomics not only seeks to understand time inconsistencies, but also propose solutions to overcome issues relating to time inconsistencies.
 Schelling suggested a number of strategies for dealing with this issue.
 These included precommitment, use of bright line rules, delay tactics, or creating a pre-arranged deal between selves.

-There has been significant academic debate since Schelling’s initial recommendations.
-Most notably, Duckworth et al (2014) noted the distinction between proactive and reactive strategies.
+There has been significant academic debate since Schelling's initial recommendations.
+Most notably, Duckworth et al. (2014) noted the distinction between proactive and reactive strategies.
 Proactive strategies are instances where control strategies are implemented in anticipation of a situation whereas reactive ones are only implemented once there is an immediate need for them.
 The authors favour proactive strategies because they can encourage a ‘self-control cycle’, whereby early exercises of self-control lead to more in the future.
 Indeed, Duckworth (2016) show proactive self-control strategies lead to better grades amongst students than reactive strategies.

-Example Of Proactive Self-control Strategy
+Example of proactive self-control strategy

 Precommitment is the most common tool advanced within egonomics.
-Elster’s Theory (1985) states that precommitment can help humans ‘achieve rationality by indirect means’ as it limits the potential for temptation, as demonstrated in ‘The Ulysses Problem’.
+Elster's Theory (1985) states that precommitment can help humans ‘achieve rationality by indirect means’ as it limits the potential for temptation, as demonstrated in ‘The Ulysses Problem’.
 This prevents them from succumbing to short term temptations and attaining the desired outcome.
 This is also shown in recent work by Dresser (2021).